The California Association of Independent Business, Inc. (CAIB) seeks to help California’s small businesses and our economy by providing:

 CAIB is a non-partisan, non-political association comprised of thousands of small business people throughout the state who represent every political party and every viewpoint imaginable.
 We believe that it is our responsibility as Californians and as constituents to take the time and make the effort needed to help educate our government leaders about the importance of small business and impact it has on our economy and our society.

-Approximately 5,000 bills are introduced every year in Sacramento and about 1/3 of these become law.
+Approximately 5,000 bills are introduced every year in Sacramento.
+About 1/3 of these bills become law.
 We believe it is crucial that we become aware of legislation that affects our small businesses, and do something about them before they become law.

 We send our CAIB Writ of Opinion Ballots to thousands of small business people across the state.
-These Ballots are copies of legislation and issues that are introduced in Sacramento, and that impact small businesses.
-Our members vote our Ballots and return them to us for tabulation, where they serve as individual testimonies on each bill or issue.
-We report back to the governor and the legislature with our findings; submitting thousands of our ballots, testifying in committee hearings, and producing formal reports for our leaders in Sacramento.
-Our goal is to make our state legislators and our governor aware of the actual impact of legislation on small businesses and the economy.
+These Ballots are copies of legislation and issues that are introduced in Sacramento that impact small businesses.
+Our members vote our Ballots and return them to us for tabulation.
+Each of theses ballots serve as individual testimonies on each bill or issue.
+We report back to the governor and the legislature with our findings.
+We submit thousands of our ballots, testify in committee hearings, and produce formal reports for our leaders in Sacramento.
+Our goal is to make our state legislators aware of the actual impact of legislation on small businesses and the economy.

 California’s small businesses are crucial to the state’s economy.
-Small businesses average 5-6 employees, provide over 80% of California’s private sector jobs, and 75% of the GSP.
-CAIB Members employ approximately 60,000 Californians, while the small business community as a whole provides jobs for over 15 million Californians, most of which are voters.
+Small businesses average 5-6 employees, yet provide over 80% of California’s private sector jobs.
+Small businesses are responsible for 75% of the Gross State Product.
+CAIB Members employ approximately 60,000 Californians, while the small business community as a whole provides jobs for over 15 million Californians.

-CAIB is comprised of thousands of small business people who take the time and make the effort to provide their legislators with the information and cooperation essential to Sacramento’s efforts to help our state thrive.
+CAIB is comprised of thousands of small business people.
+Our members take the time and make the effort to provide their legislators with the information and cooperation essential to Sacramento’s efforts to help our state thrive.

 - CAIB Members are active participants in the political process.